Here Annotated is a special syntax to provide extra information to the type.

 Nodes are python functions that represent agent logic.
 They receive the current state as input, do something, and return an updated attribute of the entire state.

 Remark.
 The state will be upated immediately before it reaches to another node.
 We explain how the state gets updated in 〈1.3.
-Reduce Pattern in LangGraph〉.
+Reducer Pattern in LangGraph〉.

 Edges are python functions that determine which node to execute next based on the state, they can be conditional or fixed.